 We believe that high-quality teaching promotes effective learning and good behaviour.
-Our emphasis will be on recognising and celebrating effort, progress and achievement, so that all pupils feel valued.
+Our emphasis will be on recognising and celebrating effort and achievement, so that all pupils feel valued.
 We will teach pupils to take responsibility for their own actions and to accept the consequences of their choices.
-We will adopt a zero tolerance approach to bullying of any kind or physical attacks on pupils or adults, and any such incidents will be dealt with promptly and firmly.
+We will adopt a zero tolerance approach to bullying of any kind or physical attacks on adults or pupils, and any such incidents will be dealt with promptly and firmly.